Boost Event-Driven Tactile Learning with Location Spiking Neurons

 \textbf{First, to enable richer representative abilities of existing spiking neurons, we propose a novel neuron model called ``location spiking neuron''.} Unlike existing spiking neuron models that update their membrane potentials based on time steps~\cite{roy2019towards}, location spiking neurons update their membrane potentials based on locations.
-Specifically, based on the Time Spike Response Model (TSRM)~\cite{gerstner1995time}, we develop the ``Location Spike Response Model'', henceforth referred to as ``LSRM''.
-Moreover, based on the most commonly-used Time Leaky Integrate-and-Fire (TLIF) model~\cite{abbott1999lapicque}, we develop the ``Location Leaky Integrate-and-Fire'' model, henceforth referred to as ``LLIF''.
-TSRM and TLIF are the classical SRM and LIF in the literature.
+Specifically, based on the Time Spike Response Model (TSRM)~\cite{gerstner1995time}, we develop the ``Location Spike Response Model (LSRM)''.
+Moreover, to make the location spiking neurons more applicable to a wide range of applications, we develop the ``Location Leaky Integrate-and-Fire (LLIF)'' model based on the most commonly-used Time Leaky Integrate-and-Fire (TLIF) model~\cite{abbott1999lapicque}.
+Please note that TSRM and TLIF are the classical Spike Response Model (SRM) and Leaky Integrate-and-Fire (LIF) in the literature.
 We add the character ``T (Time)'' to highlight their differences from LSRM and LLIF.
 These location spiking neurons enable the extraction of feature representations of event-based data in a novel way.
 Previously, SNNs adopted temporal recurrent neuronal dynamics to extract features from the event-based data.
 With location spiking neurons, we can build SNNs that employ spatial recurrent neuronal dynamics to extract features from the event-based data.
-We believe location spiking neuron models can have a broad impact on the SNN community and spur research on learning from event sensors like NeuTouch~\cite{taunyazov2020event}, Dynamic Audio Sensors~\cite{anumula2018feature}, or Dynamic Vision Sensors~\cite{gallego2020event}.
+We believe location spiking neuron models can have a broad impact on the SNN community and spur the research on spike-based learning from event sensors like NeuTouch~\cite{taunyazov2020event}, Dynamic Audio Sensors~\cite{anumula2018feature}, or Dynamic Vision Sensors~\cite{gallego2020event}.